DiegoPrestamo/DiegoPresatmo.github.io/_posts/2023-5-22-Poppy-Blog.md

 The behavior should look like this:
 ![GIF demonstration could not load!](https://i.imgur.com/SIfJufW.gif)

-We have came a long way from the beginning.
+We have gone far.
 You should feel good about yourself.
-If you spot an error (typo, code, anything really) shoot me an email through my **about** page.
+If you spot an error (typo, code, anything really) or are stuck on something shoot me an email through my **about** page.
 Keep building!